-- (3) Police must provide victim information to prosecutors Police officials must share with prosecutors the victim information they collect as part of an investigation including, but not limited to, each victim's personally identifying information, the details of the crime, and each victim's resulting condition. - (4) Courts must provide victim information to the public Victim information contained in court records is available to the public.
+- (3) Police must provide victim information to prosecutors Police officials must share with prosecutors the victim information they collect as part of an investigation including, but not limited to, each victim's personally identifying information, the details of the incident, and each victim's resulting condition. - (4) Courts must provide victim information to the public Victim information contained in court records is available to the public.

-Illinois discovery rules for criminal cases provide some methods of reducing the amount of personally identifying victim information contained in the court's records.
+Although some types of victim information are contained in court records, Illinois discovery rules for criminal cases provide some methods of reducing the amount of personally identifying victim information contained in the court's records.
 Illinois Supreme Court Rule 415 requires documents received by parties during discovery to remain in counsel's exclusive custody and further provides for protective orders when there is substantial risk to any person of physical harm, intimidation, or retribution that outweighs any usefulness of disclosing the individual's identity.
 Protective orders that prohibit the parties from revealing the alleged victims' names or other identifying information to the general public are enforceable if drafted narrowly enough to protect the alleged victim and also permit both parties to engage in full pretrial investigation and discovery.

-- (1) Police may share victim information with other police officials When necessary to investigate or prosecute a crime, police officials may share a victim's identifying information, the details of the crime, and the victim's resulting condition with police officials from other jurisdictions. - (2) Defense counsel may access victim information in certain circumstances When it will serve the interests of justice, defense may have access to:
+(1) Police may share victim information with other police officials - When necessary to investigate or prosecute a crime, police officials may share a victim's identifying information,

-&lt;sup>152 730 ILCS 5/5-3-2(a)(3).
+&lt;sup>157 730 ILCS 5/5-3-2(a)(3).

-&lt;sup>153 725 ILCS 5/114-13(b).
+&lt;sup>158 725 ILCS 5/114-13(b).